Privacy & Cookies Policy

 We only keep your personal data for as long as necessary to fulfill the purposes for which it was collected, unless longer retention is required or permitted by law.
 In practice:

 You can request deletion at any time (as noted in your rights above), and we will delete data as long as we have no ongoing legitimate reason to keep it.
+For more details, see our internal Data Retention Policy which outlines specific timeframes per data category.

 8. Security measures